Malayisation: Singapore

 Singapore was once the powerhouse of sophisticated Malay cultural production, until Kuala Lumpur took over in the 1970s.
 Malays were the most urbanised of the island's three main races, and there was no such concentration of urbanised Malays anywhere else in the Malay world.
 Here were produced a high proportion of the modernist Malay writings, including novels and newspapers, that generated Malay nationalism.
 The emergence of Singapore-Malay community was added to by intermarriage with Arabs, Indian Muslims and Peninsula Malays immigrants, as well as the adoption of Chinese babies.
-In other words, Singapore's Malayness was a creolised culture, closer in character to the Pesisir (coastal) Malay culture that had developed elsewhere in the archipelago than to the kind of Malayness that characterised the Malay world proper of Peninsula and Sumatra.
+In other words, Singapore's Malayness was a creolised culture, closer in character to the Pesisir (coastal) Malay culture that had developed elsewhere in the archipelago than to the kind of Malayness that characterised the Malay world proper of the peninsula and Sumatra.
 In Singapore itself, assimilation to Malayness was and is purely cultural, with no guiding hand to facilitate the process.

 Indonesia

 Historically, Indonesia was home to a number of Malay sultanates that were involved in the process of Malayisation throughout the archipelago.
-Three main elements of Malayisation; Malay monarchy or fealty to Malay ruling sultan, the preeminence of Malay identity (which include superiority of ethnic Malay and Malay language), and supremacy of Islam as the official religion, has no official recognition in modern Indonesian statehood.
+The three main elements often associated with the concept of Malayization, namely the Malay monarchy or loyalty to the sultan as the ruler of the Malays, the dominance of Malay identity which includes ethnic and linguistic aspects, and the position of Islam as the official religion, have no official recognition in modern Indonesian statehood.
 This is mostly because the pluralism and diversity policy enshrined in the Pancasila national ideology avoids domination of certain group over another.

 Contrary to Brunei and Malaysia, a major component of Malayness — fealty to a ruling sultan — was removed from the modern Indonesian republican ideology.
 Indonesian republican outlook regard monarchy as a form of ancient feudalism and incompatible to modern democratic statehood envisioned by Indonesian founding fathers.
 The movement against ruling monarch mainly led by leftist and nationalist that seek to dismantle traditional royal institution.
 In March 1946, a major uprising broke out against several Malay-Muslim Sultanates and rich Malay classes in East Sumatra, removing the traditional feudal social structure in the region.
-Today, several regional kingdoms or sultanate survive, despite holding no actual political power and without real authority, being replaced by provincial governatorial administration.
+Today, several regional kingdoms or sultanate survive, despite holding no actual political power and without real authority, being replaced by provincial gubernatorial administration.
 The exception is the Javanese Yogyakarta Sultanate that won special region status, mostly owed to the sultanate's bid and support for the Indonesian Republic during the Indonesian National Revolution.
 These sultanates and kingdoms are only recognised as the custody of local culture, arts and traditions, although they might still enjoy prestige and held in high esteem especially among the local community.